 The Study Abroad programme at London Met is a once-in-a-lifetime opportunity to spend part of your degree living in London, one of the most cosmopolitan cities in the world.

 Join us for an unforgettable semester or year of full immersion and integration into a new culture whilst gaining academic credits towards your degree at your home institution.
-London Metropolitan University is one of the largest universities in London with around 15,000 students and some 2,000 staff over both campuses and offers you an exciting and vibrant experience as a study abroad student.
+London Metropolitan University is one of the largest universities in London with around 11,000 students and offers you an exciting and vibrant experience as a study abroad student.

 "My semester at London Met was an experience I will never forget.
 I found the people in the city and the University couldn't be more friendly and helpful.
-And being in London was amazing".
+Being in London was amazing".

 Whatever your query, please feel free to contact us.
-We are here to support you along every step of the study abroad experience, from applicant to alumnus.
+We're here to support you along every step of your study abroad experience, from applicant to alumnus.

 International Programmes Office

 London Metropolitan University